uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 **After 7 days, submissions will no longer be accepted.**

-Homework 6 will have a separate late policy - no late submissions after May 5th, at 11:59 p.m. for any reason.
+Homework 6 will have a separate late policy - no late submissions for any reason.
    1. This is in order to ensure:
       1. TAs have time to grade the final assignment
       2. Students have time to study for the final exam